lf-lang/lingo/README.md

-# Lingo - A build tool for Lingua Franca program
+# Lingo - A build tool for Lingua Franca programs
 **Contact:** <tassilo-tanneberger@tu-dresden.de>

 Lingo is a one-stop build tool for the Lingua Franca project.